OpsChasingDev/SavyUniversity/README.md

 None of the information here will violate the privacy or jeopardize the security of Savant CTS or its employees.

 Next objectives:
-- fix issue where cleanup loop removes ALL vnet peers instead of just the one belonging to the resource group

 - Resiliency and testing
   - restrict input for the octets on the IP creation in the constructor
   - test using resource group names with special characters
-  - test using different credentials for the VMs
   - test the limitation of VM creation quantity
 - consolidate functions in the constructor script
 - add functionality to remove/add/replace VMs on demand